matyicsapo/MacUtils/README.md

 ## FolderActionScript
 Folder Action scripts to be used with Folder Action Setup utility on Mac.
-To use these copy them to "/Users/\<username\>/Library/Scripts/Folder Action Scripts" and then select them from teh Folder Action Setup utility.
+To use these copy them to "/Users/\<username\>/Library/Scripts/Folder Action Scripts" and then select them from the Folder Action Setup utility.